 When it comes to managing this, prevention is definitely better than cure, as it's hard to recover from burnout when your adrenal system is under severe strain and you feel like you can't cope with life.

-Here are some of my most important tips to consider if you want to maximize your productivity without compromising your happiness (or your sanity!):
+Here are some of my most important tips to consider if you want to manage your stress and achieve a reasonable work/life balance without compromising your happiness and sanity.

 Build a support system

 Whether you need to emotionally offload to a trusted friend, or delegate work to a colleague, understand that asking for appropriate help or support is important and not a weakness.
 In fact, it's essential!